 - Route plans.

-- The new TPA has created new categories of eligible horses closing the loophole allowing any registered horse with a passport to utilise the TPA to avoid health checks and certification.
+- The latest TPA closed the loophole allowing any registered horse with a passport to utilise the TPA to avoid health checks and certification.
 The new categories of TPA eligible horses are:

 - Thoroughbreds used for racing, breeding, in training or moving to a sale;